garysong/goGen/README.md

 # goGen
-goGen is web framework to build websites like blog or CMS easily.
-It uses angularjs and golang.
+goGen is web framework you can build websites like blog or CMS easily.
+It based on angularjs and golang.